Classification of E_0--Semigroups by Product Systems: Appendix A: Strong type I product systems

 \lf \bthm Let $T$ be a strongly continuous normal Markov semigroup on a \nbd{W^*}algebra $\cB$.
 Then $T$ is spatial if and only if (the strong closure of) its GNS-system is spatial. \ethm

 \proof The backwards direction we know already.
 So let us assume that $T$ dominates the elementary CP-semigroup $c_t^*\bullet c_t$ for some strongly continuous semigroup $c$ in $\cB$.
+In particular, $c$ is contractive.
 By \cite[Theorem 14.3]{BhSk00} and its proof, for every CP-semigroup $S$ dominated by $T$ there exists a unique contractive positive endomorphism $w^\odot$ of the GNS-system $E^\odot$ of $T$ such that the unit $\zeta^\odot:=\sqrt{w}\xi^\odot=\bfam{\sqrt{w_t}\xi_t}_{t\in\R_+}$ generates $S$.
-If $S$ is elementary, then by Lemma \ref{elemtrivlem}, the subsystem generated by that unit is the trivial one.
+If $S$ is elementary, then by Corollary \ref{elemtrivcor}, the subsystem generated by that unit is the trivial one.
 So, the only thing that remains to be shown, is that the unit $\zeta^\odot$ is strongly continuous, because in that case, by Lemma \ref{contunilem}\eqref{CU2}, the unital central unit $\bfam{\U}_{t\in\R_+}$ of that subsystem is strongly continuous also in $E^\odot$.